 Embark on a winter adventure through Viking history, fjords, and scenic railways.
 Discover breathtaking landscapes and timeless beauty in Norway’s winter wonderland.

-- Dale - A 15-minute stop at Dale Village offers the chance to enjoy coffee, snacks, or use the restroom.
-The cozy café and shop are worth a visit, featuring a wonderful selection of knit sweaters and yarns.
+- Dale - A 15-minute stop at Dale Village allows visitors to enjoy coffee, snacks, or use the restroom.
+The cozy café and shop offer a delightful selection of knit sweaters and yarns.

-- Dale - A 15-minute stop at Dale Village offers the chance to enjoy coffee, snacks, or use the restroom.
-The cozy café and shop are worth a visit, featuring a wonderful selection of knit sweaters and yarns.
+- Dale - A 15-minute stop at Dale Village allows visitors to enjoy coffee, snacks, or use the restroom.
+The cozy café and shop offer a delightful selection of knit sweaters and yarns.

 - Tvindefossen - A 15-minute stop at Tvindefossen Waterfall, which stands at an impressive 116 meters (381 ft).
 This natural marvel is more than just a typical waterfall.
 Fed by the Kroelvi stream, it cascades over a receding cliff, showcasing nature’s raw power and beauty.

-What makes Tvindefossen one of Norway’s top waterfalls isn’t just its height or mesmerizing water flow; it’s the legends and history surrounding it, giving the spot a mystical aura.
+Tvindefossen is one of Norway’s finest waterfalls, not just for its height or mesmerizing water flow, but also for the legends and history that surround it, giving it a mystical aura.
 There’s a local legend that has become quite a talking point.

 - Gudvangen - Home to the Viking Village, Gudvangen is nestled at the end of the UNESCO-listed Nærøyfjord in Norway.
 This picturesque village invites exploration of the natural and historical wonders that define this unique destination.

-Gudvangen, surrounded by the towering mountains of the Nærøydalen valley, is a place where past and present meet, and the beauty of nature is ever-present.
+Gudvangen, surrounded by the towering mountains of the Nærøydalen valley, is a place where past and present converge, enveloped by the beauty of the natural world.
 Visitors can enjoy lunch in the village.

 - Njardarheimr - A 45-minute tour in Viking Valley allows visitors to meet the inhabitants of the Viking town of Njardarheimr, taking them 1,000 years back in time.
-In Njardarheimr, guests actively participate in a community passionate about sharing the Viking story, their journeys, boats, and the impact of the Viking Age on modern society.
+In Njardarheimr, visitors actively participate in a community passionate about sharing the story of the Vikings, their journeys, boats, and the impact of the Viking Age on modern society.
 Visitors can freely explore the various buildings and activities in the Viking town, learning about building practices, religion, food, and crafts.
 Hear stories about the Vikings, understand who they were, and where they came from.
-Experience life as a Viking, promising a memorable experience.
-Here, the Viking community of Njardarheimr, the Vikings’ journeys, and their boats are showcased, highlighting the Viking Age’s significant impact on history.
+Experience what it was like to be a Viking.
+An unforgettable experience is promised.
+Visitors can experience the Viking community of Njardarheimr, the Vikings’ journeys, their boats, and understand how the Viking Age has left its deep mark on history.

 Arrival in Flåm follows.

 - Flam - Flåm is the most popular village around the Aurlandsfjord and one of Norway’s top tourist destinations.
-The village has a tourism history dating back over 100 years when wealthy British tourists visited the fjords to fish for salmon in the rivers.
-Flåm is small, with around 400 residents, but during peak season, it can host over 10,000 visitors a day!
-As you can imagine, it can get quite busy, as Flåm is not only a popular place to stay and visit but also the starting point for many tours and activities in the area.
+The village has a tourism history dating back over 100 years, when wealthy British tourists visited the fjords to fish for salmon in the rivers.
+Flåm is small, with around 400 residents, but during the high season, it can host over 10,000 visitors in a day!
+Flåm is not only a popular place to stay and visit but also the starting point for many tours and activities in the area.

 - The Flam Railway - The Flåmsbanen train (R45Myrdal) takes passengers from Flåm to Bergen.
-The train journey begins at the end of Aurlandsfjord, a tributary of the Sognefjord, and ascends to the high mountains at Myrdal station.
+The train runs from the end of Aurlandsfjord, a tributary of the Sognefjord, up to the high mountains at Myrdal station.
 The journey showcases the stunning scenery of Western Norway.
-Over one hour, the train travels from sea level at the Sognefjord in Flåm to the Myrdal mountain station, situated at 867 meters above sea level.
+Over one hour, the train ascends from sea level at the Sognefjord in Flåm to the Myrdal mountain station, situated at 867 meters above sea level.
 Myrdal is also a station on the Bergen Line, connecting the Flåm Railway with trains running between Bergen and Oslo.
-The Flåm Railway is one of the steepest standard gauge railway lines globally, with 80% of the journey on a 5.5% gradient.
-The train passes through spectacular scenery, alongside the Rallar Road, steep mountainsides, foaming waterfalls, and through 20 tunnels, offering so many viewpoints that many find a single trip up and down insufficient.
+The Flåm Railway is one of the steepest standard gauge railway lines in the world, with 80% of the journey on a gradient of 5.5%.
+The train travels through spectacular scenery, alongside the Rallar Road, vertiginous mountainsides, foaming waterfalls, through 20 tunnels, and offers numerous viewpoints that make a single trip up and down insufficient for many.

-- Myrdal Station - At Myrdal, passengers change trains, as it is the final stop for the train from Flåm.
-The next train, called (R40Bergen), goes directly from Myrdal to Bergen at Spor 11 (Track 11).
+- Myrdal Station - At Myrdal, passengers change trains, as it is the end stop for the train from Flåm.
+The next train (R40Bergen) goes directly from Myrdal to Bergen at Spor 11 (Track 11).
 The station offers food/snacks and toilet facilities.
 Arrival at Bergen Train Station follows.

-From October 1st, new times are in effect: The tour starts at 8:00 AM.
-The cruise departs at 12:00 PM, and the train from Flåm leaves at 2:55 PM.
-The new train at Myrdal departs at 3:56 PM (only 5 minutes to change trains, but it’s no problem as there is only one platform), and arrival in Bergen is at 6:17 PM.
+From October 1st, new times apply: The tour starts at 8:00 AM.
+The cruise departs at 12:00 PM, the train from Flåm leaves at 2:55 PM, and the new train at Myrdal departs at 3:56 PM (only 5 minutes to change trains, but it’s no problem as there is only one platform) with arrival in Bergen at 6:17 PM.

 From November 1st and throughout the winter season: The train from Flåm departs at 2:30 PM, and the new train at Myrdal departs at 3:56 PM, with arrival in Bergen at 6:17 PM.